racinmat/PHPOgameBot/readme.md

 	- the limit can be possibly calculated as a fraction of the limit of ships in command
 - add better invalidation for flights.
 Compare current count of flights and loaded count of flights.
 When they differ, invalidate.
 Detect attack by red triangle and then invalidate.
 	- do not invalidate every 3 minutes, just when it is needed by comparing loaded and current count of flights.
 Remove past flights from loaded before comparing.
-- do not wait for fleet sending when not enough ships is present buring batch fleet sending
+- do not wait for fleet sending when not enough ships is present during batch fleet sending
 - add reading reports command.
 Save last report read datetime to planet, next to lastVisited.
 When reading some older report, skip it.
+- add logging of current action to cache - show that in dashboard (waiting for free fleet, reading research, etc...)
+- detect not loaded css and refresh page if that is detected
+- add graphs
+ 	- player position and buildings/resources level
+ 	- estimated resources and last visited time
+ 	- logging of many data and showing change of these data in time